 A positive, responsive, and respectful online school culture does not happen in isolation but arises as all teachers and administrative staff focus on achieving the three goals set by Virtual High School in a thoughtful and meaningful manner.

 3.1 Reaching out to National and International Students

 Many international students come to Ontario to pursue secondary school because Ontario is recognized across Canada and around the globe as a leader in educational excellence.
 The Ontario government is committed to keeping Ontario as an educational destination for international students.
 Virtual High School attempts to follow in these footsteps by providing a positive educational experience for our national and international students seeking online Ontario Secondary School Diploma (OSSD) credit courses.
 Students completing their OSSD with Virtual High School may then consider Ontario as a potential destination for their post-secondary education.
-Actions to be taken by VHS are:
+Actions to be taken by Virtual High School are:

 - focus on the specific educational needs of international students and provide direct intervention to meet these needs in meaningful ways; and

 - consider every student equally and thus provide opportunities for the student to achieve success according to their own interests, abilities, and goals.

 3.2 To Be Responsive to the Educational Needs of Our Students